ryandrewjohnson/jquery-fblogin/README.md

 ## Usage

 If you have used the jQuery.ajax() method before, then using fblogin should seem familiar.
 Simply call $.fblogin(options) where options is an object with the desired settings.

+>Note: $.fblogin() will need to be called from a user generated event e.g (click).
+This is because the FB.login() method that is called internally will not trigger from a non-user generated event.

 **Minimal login (no permissions):**